-“There is therefore now no condemnation for those who are in Christ Jesus” (Romans 8:1).
-Christian, God will never use your SSA against you.
-Because Christ drank the full cup of God’s wrath on your behalf (Romans 5:8–9; 1 Peter 3:18), you will never experience even a moment of judgment from God over your homosexual desires, or over anything else.
+“There is therefore now no condemnation for those who are in Christ Jesus” (Romans 8:1), you will never experience even a moment of judgment from God over your homosexual desires, or over anything else.

 Freedom from the Power of SSA

 Often Christians experiencing SSA feel hopeless and helpless to its power.
 As attractions intensify, temptations deepen, and fantasies—like a mirage of cold water in a desert—look more and more appealing, the desire for a same-sex relationship can be so potent that it seems nearly impossible to overcome.

 Christian, because of the accomplished work of Christ on the cross, your same-sex attractions do not have any dominion over you (Romans 6:14), you are no longer enslaved by your attractions, but fully free to reject them and render them powerless in your life (Romans 6:6–7).

 Even in your moments of greatest temptation, consider yourself dead to SSA and alive to God through faith in Jesus Christ (Romans 6:11).

 Freedom from the Pleasure of SSA